spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ---
-title: ES7 asyc functions, a step in the wrong direction
+title: ES7 asyc functions - a step in the wrong direction?
 date: 2015-08-23
 layout: post
 hidden: true